webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

 The ActiveCampaign's Contact is the equivalent for the Sylius Customer.
 It is the more "customizable" resource thanks to the FieldValues properties.
 You don't need to decorate all the ContactMapper to add a custom field collected in your store forms.
-You could simply listen for the `TODO` event.
+You could simply listen for the `webgriffe.sylius_active_campaign_plugin.mapper.customer.pre_add_field_values` event.
+This event will dispatch a `Symfony\Component\EventDispatcher\GenericEvent` containing the Customer as subject and an array of `fieldValues` as argument.
+Populate this argument with your custom field values.
+Remember that every item of this array should be an instance of the `Webgriffe\SyliusActiveCampaignPlugin\Model\ActiveCampaign\FieldValueInterface`.

 Before creating the resource on ActiveCampaign, the ContactEnqueuer queries for a corresponding contact with the same `email`.